ykyr/enhanced-snapshots/README.md

 * [License](#license)

 # Product Description
-The Sungard AS Enhanced Snapshots software manages backups for servers located in the Amazon Web Services cloud.
-The product will be useful for customers who want to reduce:
+Enhanced Snapshots, from Sungard Availability Services | Labs, manages EBS snapshots and performs data deduplication to S3 for greater cost savings.
+The product will be useful for AWS users who want to :
-* the cost of storing backups
+* Reduce the cost of storing snapshots
-* time spent by IT engineers on routine backup management tasks.
+* Reduce the time IT engineers spend on routine snapshot management tasks
+* Schedule recurring snapshots

 Using an intuitive interface, you can easily automate routine tasks such as creation of backups and deletion of old backups.
 Since these tasks are automated, you will minimize the risks that are associated with human error.